-I instantly felt what he said, and I choose to work with the light.
-I felt a swirl of soft warmth that encompassed around me and my body felt like it was being poured constantly with water.
+I instantly felt what he said, and I chose to work with the light.
+I felt a swirl of soft warmth that encompassed around me, and my body felt like it was being poured continuously with water.
 A shivering sensation went up and down my spine, and I saw a couple of orbs appearing in my mind around me.
 Their cute laugh echoed into my ears as they circled me.

 “You are already able to call upon the light spirits?”

-I opened up my eyes wondering what he was saying, and then it hit me.
-Three small fairy like existence danced in front of me.
+I opened up my eyes, wondering what he was saying, and then it hit me.
+Three small fairy-like beings danced in front of me.

 “Did I do that?”

 “Yes.”
 Phil spoke with wide eyes.
 “You called upon the purest form of the elemental spirits.
 That’s not easy at all.
-Usually a intermediate mages are able to call upon one, but you called three.”
+Usually, intermediate mages can call upon one, but you called three.”

-I could feel that light spirits were giggling and they reached over to pat my face.
-A couple of them was already rubbing their cheeks against mine in happiness that I called them.
+I could feel that light spirits were giggling, and they reached over to pat my face.
+A couple of them were already rubbing their cheeks against mine in happiness that I called them.

 “But you have to be careful.
 They don’t like opposing elements.
 Let me show you.”
 Phil called upon three dark spirits that were shrouded in darkness.
 A cold chill entered the room as everyone became afraid.

-Even I could tell that they were something overpowering and dominating these three spirits were.
+Even I could tell that they were something overpowering about these three spirits were.
 When the three dark spirits approached, the three light spirits hissed and shrieked in anger.
-Their light brilliantly spike and energy crackled with intensity.
-Both sides shot through the air and came into impact causing the room to spark off a high density level energy.
+Their light brilliantly spiked, and energy crackled with intensity.
+Both sides shot through the air and came into impact, causing the room to spark off a high-density level energy.

 The barrier in place started to glow blue as it contained the energy that both spirits were giving off.